A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 Is my dog at risk?

-There’s very little brucellosis in dogs in the UK at the moment.
+There’s are still very few cases of brucellosis in dogs in the UK at this time.
 Only dogs which have been imported from other countries, spent time abroad or had close contact (such as mating with or living in the same household) with another dog with the infection are at risk.

 Page details